AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-2.md

 <!--- MC-23904 ENGCOM-8421-->

-*  You can now use POST `V1/invoice/:invoiceId/refund` to refund an invoice that has a zero quantity of products and zero shipping charges (for example, `{“items": [{"qty": 0, "orderItemId": 6, "extensionAttributes": {}}], "appendComment": false, "notify": true, "isOnline": true, "arguments": {"adjustment_negative": 0.0, "adjustment_positive": 0.99, "shipping_amount": 0}}.` ) Previously, Magento threw this error: `You can't create a creditmemo without products`.
+*  You can now use POST `V1/invoice/:invoiceId/refund` to refund an invoice that has a zero quantity of products and zero shipping charges (for example, `{"items": [{"qty": 0, "orderItemId": 6, "extensionAttributes": {}}], "appendComment": false, "notify": true, "isOnline": true, "arguments": {"adjustment_negative": 0.0, "adjustment_positive": 0.99, "shipping_amount": 0}}.` ) Previously, Magento threw this error: `You can't create a creditmemo without products`.
 [GitHub-23069](https://github.com/magento/magento2/issues/23069)

 <!--- MC-33732 -->